mshapna/ai-folio/README.md

-## Selected IoT projects in data science, machine learning and AI
+## Selected IoT projects in Data Science, Machine Learning and AI